What is SQL INSERT Command?

 Now let’s write our codes, for this, let’s look at the structure of our table named

-students that we created in the previous lessons.
+students that we created in the previous blog posts.
 If you wish, you can reach the lesson that we created our table named

 students from here.